dragosgn/dragosgn/blog/5-tips-for-getting-to-senior-developer-i-wish-i-knew.md

 Exercise, nutrition, and a well-deserved break from time to time will keep you going in the long run.

-Pro tip: know thy self.
+**Pro tip**: know thy self.
 Understand how you perform the best.
 Learn time management techniques.
 Listen to your body and take a break from time to time.
 You are in for the long-game.

 ## Closing up